diezcami/admu-notes/[PH101] Philosophy of the Human Person/lec-03 Parmenides.md

   1.21 the maidens held the chariot and horses on the broad road.
   1.22 And the goddess received me kindly, took my right hand in hers, 1.23 and addressed me with these words:
-  1.24 'Young man, accompanied by immortal charioteers, 1.25 who reach my house by the horses which bring you,
+  1.24 'Young man [Katoto: kasama sa katotohanan], accompanied by immortal charioteers [sundalo], 1.25 who reach my house by the horses which bring you,

-  1.26 welcome - since it was not an evil destiny that sent you forth to travel 1.27 this road (for indeed it is far from the beaten path of humans), 1.28 but Right and justice.
+  1.26 welcome - since it was not an evil destiny that sent you forth to travel 1.27 this road (for indeed it is far from the beaten path of humans), 1.28 but Right and justice [Diyos at Dike].
 There is need for you to learn all things - 1.29 both the unshaken heart of persuasive Truth 1.30 and the opinions of mortals, in which there is no true reliance.
   1.31 But nevertheless you will learn these too - that the things that appear